aridjayarecipes/cutesrecipes.web.app/content/post/2218-recipe-of-speedy-pumpkin-stem-sabji.md

 1. Prepare  panch phoran (mixture of mustard, jeera, fenugreek, saunf, kalunji)

 Made of premium materials, these simulation pumpkins stems look lifelike and wont rot. you can making lovely pumpkins, to create a unique Halloween decoration.
 See more ideas about pumpkin science, pumpkin, pumpkin science activities.
-Also, place the pumpkin top back on the pumpkin after it&#39;s filled, make sure the pumpkin stem is wet, and then cover the stem with tin foil.
+Also, place the pumpkin top back on the pumpkin after it's filled, make sure the pumpkin stem is wet, and then cover the stem with tin foil.
 Choose from no-carve painted pumpkins , carved pumpkins, decoupaged pumpkins , and more.

 <!--inarticleads2-->

 ##### Instructions to make Pumpkin stem sabji:

 1. Separate the pumpkin leaves from stem and wash it.
 Roughly chop the leaves.
-Soak the masalas under &#39;masala to be paste&#39; in vinegar for about 15 minutes and grind to make a very fine paste.
+Soak the masalas under 'masala to be paste' in vinegar for about 15 minutes and grind to make a very fine paste.
 1. Put 1 tsp oil to the kadhai.
 Add cumin and mustard seeds, when they splutter, add all the veggeis except pumpkin leaves and stir fry about 5 minutes.
 1. Add the mustard paste and saute.
 Add 1 cup water, salt to taste, haldi and cover it.
 Let it cook for 10 minutes in medium flame.
 When the veggies are semi cooked, add Pumpkin leaves and mix it.
 Again cook for 5-8 minutes and remove form heat.
 1. For tempering, Add oil to the pan / kadhai.
 Add dry red chilli, Panch phutan when it start to crackle add the chopped onion and saute for a while.
 Add the cooked veggies to the tadka and boil for 2 minutes.
 Switch off the flame and Serve hot with rice/roti.

-Also, place the pumpkin top back on the pumpkin after it&#39;s filled, make sure the pumpkin stem is wet, and then cover the stem with tin foil.
+Also, place the pumpkin top back on the pumpkin after it's filled, make sure the pumpkin stem is wet, and then cover the stem with tin foil.
 Choose from no-carve painted pumpkins , carved pumpkins, decoupaged pumpkins , and more.
 This crop of clever farm-fresh pumpkin contest ideas is ripe for the picking.
 Many activities can be modified for preschool and older kiddos as well.
 Hey r/minecraft, I have a potentially stupid question.

 So that is going to wrap this up with this special food pumpkin stem sabji recipe.
 Thanks so much for reading.
 I am sure that you will make this at home.
 There is gonna be more interesting food at home recipes coming up.
 Remember to save this page on your browser, and share it to your family, friends and colleague.
 Thanks again for reading.
 Go on get cooking!